 That expansion of flavors is one reason why August’s San Diego event—located at downtown’s waterfront Embarcadero Marina Park North—has added a second, kid-friendly day of Grande Tastings, when you can wander the Culinary Pavilion for cookbook signings, demos, and lots of samples, from Brazilian feijoada (a stew of pork and black beans) to Dominican yaroa, the popular street food made with mashed plantain, strips of meat, and a layer of mozzarella.
 Past years have featured Aarón Sánchez (famous in part from TV’s Chopped), Colombian-American chef Ingrid Hoffmann, and San Diego’s Javier Plascencia, known for his Bracero Cocina de Raiz, which pays tribute to Mexican migrant workers.

 “Instead of the ‘taco fest’ concept, our attendees experience things like Salvadoran pupusas, Cuban ropa vieja, and Bolivian salteñas.” —Latin Food Fest director Richie Matthews

 Each weekend day offers its own tickets and events (with nicely discounted pricing for kids on one day).
 Book a VIP ticket and you’ll gain early admission to events, as well as entry to the VIP Tent with its goodie bags, massages, and exclusive snacks—like organic tequila, Baja oysters, and Puerto Nuevo–style grilled lobster.

 Can’t make it in August?
-Then head to Los Angeles in March, when a similar line-up of chefs, flavors, and music will take place at downtown L.A.’s Grand Park.
+Then head to Orange County in November or Los Angeles’ Grand Park in March, when similar line-ups of chefs, flavors, and music will create more fiestas